 For Ventophiles who have not come across the trilogy of books about Venice published by Locktov, which also includes Dream of Venice and Dream of Venice Architecture, the beautiful black and white addition to her Bella Figura Publications imprint is a must have!
 Many of the photographers listed on the bottom of this page sell prints.

 JoAnn Locktov on Publishing DoVBW

 JL: I’ve always loved the raw elegance of black and white whether it was street or fine art photography.
 There is timelessness to black and white that perfectly reflects the enduring seduction of Venice.
-Each book in the “Dream of Venice” trilogy has taken on a greater sense of urgency, as dire over-tourism continues unabated.
+Each book in the “Dream of Venice” trilogy has taken on a greater sense of urgency.
 We often think of black and white photography as implicating a certain truth.
 Devoid of the distraction of color, I wanted to this book to command attention.

 JL: The cover image by Lisa Katsiaris was shot at dusk in a perfect storm of time, location, and weather.
 It is a surreal representation of the city as a dream state, suspended in time.
 In the foreground are the bricole, the wooden poles that have been used for navigation in the lagoon since the 15th century.
 I believe they represent the perfect synergy between the Venetians and the water that surrounds them.
 For me, they are an iconic symbol of a relationship in perpetuity.
 Il Redentore, the 16th century Palladian church rises out of the mist, reminding us that Venice was born from the water, not land.
 She began with nothing, and became everything.

 STP: Who is Gianni Berengo Gardin and why is the book dedicated to him?